A healthy diet is good for your physical and mental health.

 Specifically, having high levels of low-density lipoprotein cholesterol (LDL) and low levels of high-density lipoprotein cholesterol (HDL) in the blood increase the risk of heart disease.

 Changes in diet can make a difference though.
-Choosing foods with more unsaturated fats compared to saturated fats can increase levels of HDL and lower levels of LDL in the blood.
+Choosing foods with more unsaturated fats compared to saturated fats can increase levels of HDL (good cholesterol) and lower levels of LDL (bad choleterol).

 Diet and triglycerides

-Similar to cholesterol, triglycerides are fat molecules that aid in metabolism and moving other fats around the body.
+Similar to cholesterol, triglycerides are fat molecules that help in metabolism and moving other fats around the body.